joshuafinch/Bowling-Scoreboard/README.md

 ## Features

 Below is the set of user stories that outline the intended functionality of this mobile application.
-Any assumptions that have been made, to limit or expand upon the scope will be listed as well.

 ### User Stories